Environmental Management Degree Programs in Washington

 For instance, students might discuss how to plan with an eye to preservation of wildlife habitats and water resources.
 Course lists might include technical, legal, scientific, and policy tools of this field.
 A course in land measurement and mapping could introduce learners to geographic information systems (GIS).

-Environmental policy and management programs often cover concepts such as environmental sustainability and change stacked with core sciences, ethics and technology courses.
+Environmental policy and management graduate programs often cover concepts such as environmental sustainability and change stacked with core sciences, ethics and technology courses.
 Students might analyze climate change policy to find regulatory and market-based approaches to policy.

 Natural Resource Management